Medical Properties Trust (MPT) and The Competition Financial Comparison

-Medical Properties Trust (NYSE:MPT – Get Free Report) is one of 27 public companies in the “Real Estate Investment Trusts” industry, but how does it contrast to its peers?
-We will compare Medical Properties Trust to similar businesses based on the strength of its dividends, institutional ownership, analyst recommendations, valuation, earnings, risk and profitability.
+Medical Properties Trust (NYSE:MPT – Get Free Report) is one of 27 publicly-traded companies in the “Real Estate Investment Trusts” industry, but how does it contrast to its rivals?
+We will compare Medical Properties Trust to similar businesses based on the strength of its analyst recommendations, institutional ownership, profitability, valuation, earnings, risk and dividends.

+This table compares Medical Properties Trust and its rivals’ net margins, return on equity and return on assets.

 Analyst Ratings

-This is a summary of current ratings for Medical Properties Trust and its peers, as provided by MarketBeat.
+This is a summary of recent ratings and recommmendations for Medical Properties Trust and its rivals, as reported by MarketBeat.

 |Sell Ratings